toggledbits/SiteSensor/README.md

 This is the URL to be queried.
 It must be HTTP or HTTPS.
 Only the GET method is currently supported, and you cannot add headers (e.g. Bearer, for authentication) currently, but this is planned.

+### Request Headers ###

+If the site you are probing requires some kind of additional header(s) (for example, for authentication), you can supply those headers in this field.
+They must be formatted in the usual HTTP syntax: `Header: Value`.
+If you have multiple, list them one per line.
+Note that any automatic wrapping of lines longer than the field width does not cause a newline to be inserted into the header.

 ### Request Interval ###

 The request interval is the number of seconds between requests to the configured URL.
-This must be an integer > 60.
+This must be an integer >= 60.
 The default is 1800 (30 minutes).
+SiteSensor attempts to "keep a schedule", querying as close to the desired interval as possible.
+Any interruption of service to the Vera or SiteSensor (e.g. reboot, power failure, etc.) does not affect the timing of queries, unless it is longer than the request interval.
+For example, let's say we're set up for the default 1800 second (30 minute) interval, and SiteSensor makes a query at 8:02am, but the power then fails at 8:15am.
+As long as power is restored and the Vera rebooted by 8:32am, the query will happen then.
+If the event delays the request past 8:32am, then as soon as SiteSensor restarts it will make a query, and further queries will continue on 30 minute intervals from then.

 ### Query Only When Armed ###